Bookshelves with English literature and language books.

 The BA English course contains core modules at each level of study with increased flexibility at Levels 5 and 6.

-At Level 4, students are introduced to
+At Level 4, you are introduced to

 • the building blocks of language, morphology, grammar and phonetics